psk-98/footprints-backend-V2/README.md

-# footprints-backend-V2

-Backend for [footprints](https://footprintz.netlify.app/) made with Django, django-rest, knox for authentication and cloudinary for media host.

 # Welcome to My Footprints Backend
 This backend is built using Django, a Python web framework for building web applications.
 It also utilizes Django REST framework for creating APIs, Django REST Knox for handling authentication, and Cloudinary for hosting user-uploaded media files.